djwrisley/RLAC/_pages/scheduleS26.md

 Optical Character Recognition and Handwritten Text Recognition.
 Working with digitized documents from archives and special collections.

 ### Week 9 (Mar 31, Apr 2)
 **Topic:** Approaches to analyzing OCR'd or HTR'd text.
 More sentiment analysis, TF/IDF and Distinctive Words.
+Integrating CoPilot into our Analysis (benefits, drawbacks and ethics)

 **Second Assignment Due: Friday, April 3**
 {: .notice}